3rcok/mobile-portfolio/README.md

 * used inline css
 * as perfmatters.js is so small, I have integrated it into the html
 * used grunt to minify js and css
+* on project 2048 I changed the main image src to a local image which has been optimised